Updated April 29th at 8am.

 If you are experiencing symptoms (fever, cough, difficulty breathing), you can call the the Missouri Department of Health and Senior Services at 877-435-8411 24 hours a day, seven days a week.
 You can also contact the City of St. Louis Department of Health at 314-657-1499 Monday–Friday, 8am–10pm, or the CDC‘s hotline at 800-232-6348.

-The City of St. Louis has issued a stay at home order effective for 30 days starting Monday, March 23rd at 6pm.
+The City of St. Louis has issued a stay at home order effective indefinitely into May.
 Do not leave your home except to purchase essentials (groceries, medicine, etc.), to go to work, or to receive medical treatment.
 When in public, stay six feet apart from others to minimize contact and transmission.

 Resources and Information

 Many of our neighbors will especially struggle during this time due to the loss of wages, scarcity of food, and difficulty in providing childcare.
 If you have the means or ability to support neighborhood organizations, either via financial contribution or through volunteering, please consider doing so.

 Downtown Dutchtown, Dutchtown South Community Corporation, and the Dutchtown Community Improvement District have drafted a letter to the Mayor’s Office, Department of Health, and Missouri Foundation for Health requesting additional resources for our neighborhood in the fight against COVID-19.

 Visit dutchtownstl.org/help/ for information on the CARES Act that includes one-time payments to individuals, assistance to small businesses, and more.
 That page will be updated regularly as we come across additional resources for financial and other assistance for our neighbors.

 The City of St. Louis has put together a list including information on COVID-19 testing sites and more.

 If you’re looking to volunteer, United Way’s stlvolunteer.org website has a wide variety of opportunities throughout St. Louis.